Regional Priority Areas

 Panama

 The Islas Secas Foundation, The Moore Charitable Foundation's Panama affiliate, supports marine and avian conservation, research, and habitat protection in the Bay of Chiriquí area.
-We partner to preserve and protect marine and rainforest areas through research, education, policy, and enforcement, and to build conservation stewardship locally through in-school environmental curriculum programming.
-Islas Secas Reserve is proud to be part of our local Chiriqui community, and supports local employment, capacity building and local sourcing, and assists with education, conservation and infrastructure initiatives.
-From supporting schools and social programs to health centers, recycling projects and cultural festivities, its aim is to uplift surrounding communities.
+Islas Secas Foundation partners to preserve and protect marine, mangrove, and rainforest areas through research, education, policy, and enforcement, and to build conservation stewardship locally through in-school environmental curriculum programming.
+It also provides education, conservation, cultural, and infrastructure support to the local Chiriquí community.

 Learn More